Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it returns an investment portfolio for a connection with the INVESTMENTS product enabled, listing specific asset types (FIIs, stocks, ETFs, etc.) and response fields.
-It distinguishes from sibling tools like openfinance_list_investment_transactions by specifying the product requirement and the broad portfolio scope.
+The description clearly states it returns the investment portfolio for a connection, listing many specific types (FIIs, stocks, ETFs, etc.), which is a specific verb+resource.
+It distinguishes itself from sibling tools like openfinance_list_investment_transactions by focusing on the overall portfolio rather than transactions.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.